Make sure that user accounts that you plan to use have permissions described in the following sections:

 - When using Active Directory accounts, make sure to provide an account in the DOMAIN\Username format.

 - When using local user accounts, make sure to provide an account in the Username or HOST\Username format.

 - To process a Domain Controller server, make sure that you are using an account that is a member of the DOMAIN\Administrators group.

 - To back up a Read-Only Domain controller, a delegated RODC administrator account is sufficient.
 For more information, see this Microsoft article.

-The following are required permissions to work with Amazon S3 object storage.
-For more information, see this Amazon article.
+The following are required permissions to use Amazon S3 object storage with immutability disabled.